 Size doesn’t always dictate whether a dog is a good fit for city living.
 Apartment dogs can’t have too much energy, which many small breeds have.
 The best apartment dogs are quiet, low energy, good around people, and can stay calm indoors.
 Breeds that make good city dogs include the Affenpinscher, American Eskimo Dog, Australian Terrier, Basset Hound and Beagle—just to list a few.

 If you do choose a small breed dog for your apartment pup, make sure you are keeping him happy with plenty of dog treats and belly rubs, as well as interactive toys that’ll occupy his time and expend any extra energy he has built up.
-To please your small, yet rambunctious pooch, surprise him with a box of goodies packed in the Tiny But Mighty Goody Box.
-This selection has everything your small dog needs to enjoy his life in your city apartment.

 Address Your Pup’s Potty Needs